qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 ### external-destruction, proof-external-tombstones

-The destruction the binding does not drive.
-The deallocator and `Shiboken.delete()` run the C++ destructor themselves and know when it is past; here foreign C++ deletes an object Python knows, the generated wrapper destructor reports it through `Object::destroy()`, and nothing calls the binding again.
+The destruction the binding does not drive: foreign C++ deletes an object Python knows, the generated wrapper destructor reports it through `Object::destroy()`, and nothing calls the binding again.

 `sample.ObjectType` built **from Python**, so it is an `ObjectTypeWrapper` whose destructor reports at all - `ObjectType.create()` hands out a plain C++